juriad/advent2019/README.md

 Yet another variation on virtual machine; nothing hard, finished surprisingly fast.
 Lua is actually very comfortable language to write programs in.

+## Day 10 - Erlang

+First half was beautiful, second half not as much.
+I don't regret using Erlang, however the second part was not a great match for it.

 # Pool of languages
 * java
 * kotlin